Quezon, Isabela: Education

 The Philippines is one of the countries with high literacy rate.
 The literacy rate of the Philippines is 92.31% while literacy rate of Quezon is 91.58%.
 Most people in this municipality invest their hard-earned income for the education of their children through farming, employment, small businesses or through the remittances of a family member working abroad.
 Due to strong family ties, there is also a practice among children of bigger families on supporting each other to get college education.

 The educational needs of Quezon are provided by 12 public schools and one private school.
 Public schools are composed of 12 primary and elementary schools and one high school.
 The only private school is La Salette of Quezon, which offers pre-school, elementary and high school.
 There are no tertiary educational institutions available in Quezon.
 However, there is now Mallig Plains Colleges at its southern neighbor Mallig while University of La Salette and Isabela State University both opened their campuses at Roxas, Isabela.
 Most High school graduates either take their collegiate and other post-secondary education in Tuguegarao City, Santiago City, Baguio or Manila.

 The school going-age population for elementary and secondary and tertiary schools in Quezon totaled is 8,704.
 This is further broken down as follows: elementary at 3,799, secondary at 2,372 and tertiary at 2,533.
 The school going age population is around 39.5% of the total population.
 Enrollment data on elementary and secondary levels reported a total of 5,316.
 The total enrollment in the elementary level was 3,589 while the school going age participation rate is 94.47%.
 For the secondary level, the total enrollment was 1,727 while the total participation rate was at 72.80%.

 Recent development in the Educational System of Quezon, Isabela includes the birth and implementation of ALS (Alternative Learning System).
 It is a project of the Department of Education that aims to help Out of School Youths and others to finish their educational endeavor outside the formal institutions of the government.
 ALS in Quezon, Isabela was started through the initiative of DALSC Mrs. Ma.
 Theresa S. Domingo.

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The Quezon Schools District Office governs the public and private elementary and public and private high schools throughout the municipality.